shanti-uva/drupal_shanti_sarvaka_theme/README.md

 # Notes

-* Explore menu button in top bar is enabled by using the custom module https://github.com/shanti-uva/drupal_shanti_explore_menu
+* Explore menu button and preference menu are part of Shanti Sarvaka modules which must be enabled
 * Options can be added to search form by modules using hook_form_alter on 'search_block_form' and adding a 'shanti_options' element to the form array
 _Example is:_
 ```